 Porch Talks for a Beloved Community

-A speaker series at Heights Christian Church, now in partnership with East View UCC and Plymouth UCC, in which social justice leaders share their prophetic voices, to provide a continued call to work toward the Beloved Community imagined by the Rev. Dr. Martin Luther King, Jr. Free and open to the community – bring a friend!
+A speaker series of Heights Christian Church, now in partnership with East View UCC and Plymouth UCC, in which social justice leaders share their prophetic voices, to provide a continued call to work toward the Beloved Community imagined by the Rev. Dr. Martin Luther King, Jr. Free and open to the community – bring a friend!